 acetaminophen suppository - rectal, Acephen, Feverall (cont.)

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents can call the US National Poison Hotline at 1-800-222-1222.
+OVERDOSE: This medicine may be harmful if swallowed.
+If swallowing or overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting, increased sweating, yellowing eyes/skin, dark urine, severe stomach/abdominal pain, extreme tiredness.

 NOTES: Acetaminophen does not cause the stomach and intestinal ulcers that NSAIDs such as aspirin, ibuprofen, and naproxen may cause.
 However, acetaminophen does not reduce swelling (inflammation) like the NSAIDs do.
 Consult your doctor for more details and to see which medication might be right for you.